qball1809/App-Store/Beta-V3.md

 ### Credits

-If you sign up for the beta, you will be mentioned in the credits page of WebTools, with the name you use for our translation site, unless you opt. out of that.
+If you sign up for the beta, you will be mentioned in the About page of WebTools, with the name you use for our translation site, unless you opt. out of that.